leaningtech/labs/sites/browserpod/src/content/docs/14-reference/01-BinaryFile/02-getSize.md

 ---
 title: getSize
-description: Get the file size
+description: "Get the size in bytes of a BinaryFile stored in a BrowserPod Pod's virtual filesystem, returned as a promise."
 ---

 ```ts